anddimario/interstellar-js/README.md

 Code are stored with index as commands' references, for example in "both" example, `code0` is used by `node -e CUSTOM_CODE` first element in commands.

 ### HTTP PROXY (example with [MICRO](https://github.com/zeit/micro))
-They are long running jobs that get back a success message, but running in background, for example, add in redis:
+Proxy to other listen service, for example, add in redis:
 ```
 hset interstellar:vhost:localhost:8000:/micro method GET
 hset interstellar:vhost:localhost:8000:/micro commands "http://localhost:3000"